COMM-100 Grammar for Communicators

 COMM-282 Fundamentals of Digital Video Production

-An introduction to small-format video production.
-Covers basic equipment, terminology, personnel, and video production techniques.
+An introduction to small-to-medium format video production.
+Covers basic equipment, terminology, personnel,and video production techniques in the studio and field.
 Includes writing, producing and editing of assigned short projects such as commercials or brief interview segments.
+Prerequisite: COMM-101.

 COMM-295 Effective Listening